Ayangroy13/Excel-Course_Code-Basics/README.md

 • You can make pivot tables more presentable by using formatting and other options. - Pivot tables are very similar to the matrix visualizations that you will use in Bi tools.

 ![image](https://github.com/Ayangroy13/Excel-Course_Code-Basics/assets/165015521/5ebe7f07-7a4f-4d76-a5ce-a6e33658aee3)

+### Day 5:

+• ETL stands for Extract, Transform, Load.
+It refers to the process of extracting data from various sources, transforming the data to fit the desired data model or format, and loading the data into a target data store or destination.

+• Power Query transforms and connects data from different sources, such as databases and spreadsheets, into a format suitable for analysis and reporting.

+✓ Ensure there are no missing values

+✓ Ensure all dimension tables contain a unique column

+✓ Ensure there are no errors / #na in column

+✓ Check spellings randomly

+• Data cleaning in Power Query involves the process of identifying and correcting inaccuracies, inconsistencies, and errors in data to ensure that it is accurate and usable for analysis and reporting.

+• Giving proper names to Power Query steps can make your queries more organized and easier to understand.
+Data modeling involves the process of connecting different data sets together by establishing the relationships between them.

+• The Star schema is a data modeling technique that arranges data into a central fact table, surrounded by several dimension tables.

+• Google and ChatGPT are your friends.
+Refer to them whenever you encounter any challenges.

+• A Calendar Year is a 12-month period starting on January 1st and ending on December 31st.

+• A Fiscal Year is a 12-month period used by organizations for accounting and financial reporting purposes, which can begin on any date.

+• AtliQ Hardware follows a fiscal year that runs from September through August.

+• A Pivot Table is a powerful tool that allows you to summarize and analyze large amounts of data quickly and easily.

+• The CALCULATE() function allows you to apply filters to your data and perform calculations based on those filtered results.

+• The basic syntax of the CALCULATE() function is: CALCULATE (expression, filterl, filter2, ...)

+### Day 6:

+• Designing User Empathetic Reports requires giving significant consideration to User Readability and Time to Action.

+• Conditional Formatting helps to format cells based on specific conditions or criteria.
+It helps to highlight important data, identify trends, and improve data readability.

+• A P&L (profit and loss) statement is a financial report that provides an overview of a company's financial performance over a period of time, typically a month, quarter, or year.

+• P&L statements include several critical metrics, such as Net Sales, Cost Of Goods Sold (COGS), Gross Margin, Gross Margin %, etc. These metrics evaluate a company's financial performance, profitability, and pricing tactics.

+• The FORMAT function is used to format a number or a date/time value into a specific format.
+The syntax for the FORMAT() function is: FORMAT(value, format_text)

+• The MONTH() function is a date and time function used to extract the month number from a date.

+• The ROUNDUP() function is used to round a number up to a specified number of digits.
+The syntax for the ROUNDUP() function is: ROUNDUP(number, num_digits)